 It is a highly critical facility in NGC’s pipeline system as it serves to remove liquids from the gas flow before it is transported to Phoenix Park Gas Processors Limited (PPGPL) via a 48-inch diameter pipeline.
 PPGPL removes the heavier gases and the dry (residue) gas is then returned to the PPVS.
 From there, the dry (residue) gas is distributed to NGC’s customers in Point Lisas and across the country.

-Gas from various sources is blended together at NGC’s Beachfield Central Launcher Station, located at Abyssinia.
-There is also a 24-inch-diameter onshore pipeline, which enters the Central Launcher Station and brings gas from the BPTT slug catcher.
-Gas is then transported to PPVS via three pipelines (30-inch, 36-ich, and 24-inch/20-inch diameter).
+Gas from various sources is blended together at NGC’s Beachfield operations.
+Gas is then transported to PPVS via three pipelines (30-inch, 36-inch, and 24-inch / 20-inch diameter).

-In the event that PPGPL cannot meet the demand of NGC’s customers, there is the option to bypass this plant and to flow on “wet gas bypass” directly to the end users.
+In the event that PPGPL cannot meet the demand of NGC’s customers, there is the option to bypass a fraction of the flow onto the “wet gas bypass” directly to the end users.
 In the latter scenario, adequate contingency measures are employed to ensure obligations for supply to customers are met.

 Tobago Natural Gas Receiving Facility